uport-project/ethr-did/README.md

 The ethr DID supports general key management that can be used to change ownership of keys, delegate signing rights temporarily to another account and publish information about the identity in it's DID document.

+Currently the following public key types are supported:
+- `Secp256k1SignatureVerificationKey2018`
+  - with `publicKeyHex` encoding and `ES256K`, `ES256K-R` algorithm's.
+- `Secp256k1VerificationKey2018` is also supported1
+  - with `publicKeyHex` encoding and `ES256K`, `ES256K-R` algorithm's.
+  - or with `ethereumAddress` encoding but only with the `ES256K-R` algorithm.

+Private keys (signing keys), also used for account recovery, are hex encoded using [`secp256k1`](https://en.bitcoin.it/wiki/Secp256k1).

 ### The Concept of Identity Ownership

 By default an identity address is owned by itself.
 An identity owner is the address able to make and publish changes to the identity.
 As this is a very important function, you could change the ownership to use a smart contract based address implementing recovery or multi-sig at some point in the future.